mohd-akram/blog/pelican/content/Tutorials/a-python-developers-guide-to-powershell.md

 Example program
 ---------------

-I've written a short program in both Python and PowerShell that downloads a bunch of xkcd comics to a 'xkcd' folder on the Desktop.
+I've written a short program in both Python and PowerShell that downloads a bunch of xkcd comics to a "xkcd" folder on the Desktop.

 Python:
 ```python